SatvikVarshney/GenAI-EvenMNIST/README.md

 ### Sample outputs of generated images

-#### These Images are generated based on hand written characters as stored in the MNIST number dataset
+#### These Images are generated based on hand written characters as stored in the MNIST database

 | 0 | 2 | 4 | 6 | 8 |
 |---|---|---|---|---|